-In an integrated manner and throughout the duration of the course, students will study professional and practice issues that include ethics, counselling and communication, the legislative framework and legal responsibilities, practice management, small business management, first aid, and research methods.
+In an integrated manner and throughout the duration of the course, students will study professional and practice issues that include ethics, communication and collaboration, the legislative framework and legal responsibilities, practice management, quality and risk management, first aid, and evidence-based research.
 This will assist students in a range of areas needed for the effective operation of an independent practice in Chinese medicine and in their ongoing professional development.
-This aspect of the course is integrated systematically throughout the teaching and learning process to assist in the development of interpersonal, communication and management skills to enable graduates to operate a successful private practice.
+This aspect of the course is integrated systematically throughout the teaching and learning process to assist in the development of the professional capabilities required by Chinese Medicine Board of Australia to enable graduates to operate a successful and safe private practice.